I will only do CR/NC grade option.

 For example, "Software Development" is a bad title, too vague.

 Use something more detailed ...
-"Software Developer for a Compiler Tool -- CodeTest "
+"Software Development for a Compiler Tool -- CodeTest "

-(Do not put the company name in the title.)
+(Do not put the company name or your specific job title in the title.)

 For the brief description, include a summary of the material